 On their website There was a banner for “12 months no interest furniture financing” and next to it was a little asterisk.
 Be certain you read the fine print and see what that asterisk corresponds to, because this is not the same as getting a no strings attached 0%.

 Make sure you understand what that means.
 With the Big Lots card you will be charged interest from day 1, retroactively, if you don’t pay off the full amount within that 12 month time frame.
 This happens to more people than you think and retailers that offer these “deals” are counting on a big percentage of their customers making this mistake – because it makes them millions in interest charges.

-In other words, the “no interest” only holds true if you pay off the full purchase within those 12 months.
+In other words, the “no interest” only holds true if you pay off the full purchase within those initial 12 months.

 The Lesson: Make their card your last choice

 Perhaps you shouldn’t ignore this card entirely, because if your credit is terrible then this might be the best you can do.
 But before you apply for the Big Lots card understand that there are plenty of better deals out there.
 Check out this list first.
 Here are some entry-level cards I recommend checking out.